A note on the main theorem for absolutely monotonic functions

 It means:

-In the book \cite{MPF} for $(1) \Leftrightarrow (2)$ the reference is given to \cite{Wid1}, and an equivalence $(2) \Leftrightarrow (3)$ is proved, it is in fact a consequence of Chebyschev inequality.
+In the book \cite{MPF} for $(\ref{f1}) \Leftrightarrow (\ref{f2})$ the reference is given to \cite{Wid1}, and an equivalence $(\ref{f2}) \Leftrightarrow (\ref{f3})$ is proved, it is in fact a consequence of Chebyschev inequality.

-In this notes we consider a counterexample to the equivalence $(1) \Leftrightarrow (2)$ of Widder.
+In this note we consider a counterexample to the equivalence $(1) \Leftrightarrow (2)$ of Widder.
 So unfortunately it seems that the main theorem for absolutely monotonic functions in the book \cite{MPF} \textbf{is not valid !!!}.

-This counterexample is very simple so it is strange enough it was not found before.
+This counterexample is very simple so it is strange enough it was not found before (cf. also \cite{S}).

 Really, consider a function $f(x)=x^2+1$.
-Obviously for all $x\in (0,\infty)$
+Obviously for all $x\in [0,\infty)$

 So this function $f(x)$ is in the class of absolutely monotonic functions on $(0,\infty)$ due to the definition (1).
 If $(1)\Rightarrow (3)$ is valid then the next inequality must be true as a special case of (3) for all $x\in (0,\infty)$